Vauxhall Mokka-e range, battery & charging

 Most owners are likely to do the bulk of their charging using a wallbox at home.
 Vauxhall claims it'll take you five hours to charge the Mokka-e from 0% to full using an 11kW charger, but this speed is only achievable with three-phase electrics – something most UK homes don't have.
 We expect it'll take roughly seven or eight hours at 7.4kW, which is the maximum speed of most home wallboxes on single-phase electrics.

 In This Review

-- 2Range, battery & charging - currently readingWith a maximum range of 201 miles, the Mokka-e is ideal for those with a short commute, but the 100kW charging capability means it can handle longer journeys
+- 2Range, battery & charging - currently readingWith a maximum range of just under 210 miles, the Mokka-e is ideal for those with a short commute, while 100kW charging means it can handle longer journeys, too

 - 4Performance, motor & driveThe electric powertrain may not shove you back in your seat, but it does add a level of refinement to the Mokka-e

 - 5Interior, dashboard & comfortIt may not feel like an electric car inside, but the Mokka-e's interior quality is still good; its infotainment system is slow, however